arke-industries/Protogen/README.md

 serialize/deserialize functions for every method's in/out pair.
 These take a stream to write to/read from.
 It also generates a dispatcher function that branches on the method type and category returning a new method handler.

-protogen is implemented in the [Rust](http://rust-lang.org/) programming language.
-Build it with `cargo build`.